trentlarson/P2P-Docs/README.md

 * To enable/disable family history features (eg. identifying yourself inside genealogy files), play with this flag in index.html: include-family-history-features
-* When updating versions, make sure to change in both places: tiapp.xml and nodeApp.js
+* When updating versions, make sure to change in both places (tiapp.xml and nodeApp.js) and update versions.html on website